Updated on 2025-11-25

 Where to Buy or Refill Welding Oxygen Locally

-When you need to refill or buy welding oxygen, check local welding shops, HVAC service providers, and specialty gas suppliers first, since they typically stock cylinders and offer exchange or refill services.
+When you need to refill or buy welding oxygen, check local welding shops, HVAC service providers, and specialty gas suppliers first.
+They typically stock cylinders and offer exchange or refill services.

-You’ll find welding supplies and local services that set prices by tank size; refills commonly run $15–$70.
-Major suppliers like AirGas have branches that list specific fees (for example, about $56.80 for a B tank).
+You’ll find welding supplies and local services that set prices by tank size.
+Refills commonly run $15–$70.
+Major suppliers like Airgas have branches that list specific fees, for example about $40 for a B tank (check Airgas pricing for details).

 - Call multiple local services for exact refill and exchange pricing.